siennabienna/studio_project/README.md

 After adding the same open and close setup to this window, all I had to do was find an appropriate way to make the loading screen.
 I thought of maybe finding an API that would allow me to do this, but then after some research, I found that the Windows 95 loading screen was a very cute hourglass that would be easist to include by finding a GIF.

 I found the GIF I wanted to use online, and then I found a [p5 sketch](https://editor.p5js.org/kjhollen/sketches/S1bVzeF8Z) to use as a reference of how to put the GIF into the code.
-The trouble with using a GIF is that they can't be drawn on the canvas like regular images because then they wouldn't move.
-However after some research I found that images that sit on top of the canvas, like the 'void' I used to make the drawing clickable, can display the animation of a GIF.
+The trouble with using a GIF is that it can't be drawn on the canvas like regular images because then they wouldn't move.
+However, after some research I found that images that sit on top of the canvas, like the 'void' I used to make the drawing clickable, can display the animation of a GIF.

 ```js
   hourglassImg = createImg("hourglass.gif");